 If your complaint is about NHS treatment and care you are advised to complain directly to the healthcare provider.
 Hospitals, mental health trusts and larger providers have in-house complaints teams.

-Alternatively, if you are unhappy with a Primary Care service - such as your GP practice, optician, or pharmacist - you can complain to NHS England, the organisation which commissions these services:
+If you are unhappy with a primary care service, such as your GP practice, optician, or pharmacist, you should complain to the Practice Manager of the practice or if you prefer to NHS England, the organisation that manages complaints for primary care services: